jmars/Records/Readme.md

 test5Ty = proof search
 ```

-Note: Proof search is not required if the record is not a at the top scope level,
+Note: Proof search is not required if the record is not at the top scope level,
 type inference will find the correct type inside functions or closures.